CCI-MOC/esi-leap/docs/esi-leap-policy.md

 ### is_lessee

-By default, the is_lessee policy is given to any openstack user with the role 'lessee' or 'esi_leap_lessee'.
+By default, the is_lessee policy is given to any OpenStack user with the role 'lessee' or 'esi_leap_lessee'.

 ##### Offer
 * GET: a lessee can view any offer.
-The lessee has access to all GET filters
+The lessee has access to all GET filters.
 * POST: a lessee cannot create an offer.
 * DELETE: a lessee cannot delete an offer.

 ##### Lease
 * GET: a lessee can view any lease which is related to an offer owned by the the lessee or any lease owned by the lessee.
 The lessee has restricted access to the GET filters.
-  * 'owner' must be set to the user's project_id
+  * 'owner' must be set to the user's project_id.
     * The default behavior of GET is to retrieve leases owned.
 Not using this variable will return all leases owned by the lessee.
   * 'project_id' can be set to any value if used with the 'owner' variable.
 If used without the 'owner' variable, project_id must equal user's project_id.
   * 'view' variable is not allowed to be set.